 Logistics plays a significant role in the local and international movement of goods.
 Without timely transportation of goods, trade would suffer, causing an economic crisis.
-Effective transportation means timely and efficient movement of goods.
+Effective transportation means the timely and efficient movement of goods.

 This vital industry is also subject to progressive changes that enhance its contribution to economic development.
 Additionally, technology lies at the center of most of its developments in Canada and beyond.
 These trends and technological changes benefit everyone in the industry, starting from transporters to their customers.